 PGF-ACTS provides a training and networking opportunity for postgraduates attending the RGS-IBG Annual Conference.
 As it is held the day prior to the start of the Annual International Conference, it provides an opportunity for postgraduates to get to know other delegates and the conference venue before the start of the full conference.
 Sessions will be held on making the most of the conference, on publishing in geography, and on applying for funding.

 Booking is available through conference registration.
-A programme will be published in spring 2019.
+A programme is now available to view.

 Register for the conference

 View the PGF-ACTS programme

 Tuesday 27 August 2019, 10.00am - 4.00pm, Black Cultural Archives, Windrush Square, Brixton SW2 1EF